algorand/conduit/docs/Third_Party_Plugins.md

 Over time this process can be automated, but for now it is manual and requires writing a little bit of code.

-# Third Party Plugins
+# External Plugins

-A list of third party plugins.
-If you create a plugin, please make a PR and add it to the list.
+This is where external and third party plugins will be listed.
+If you create a plugin, please make a PR adding a bullet for it below.

 * [conduit-plugin-template](https://github.com/algorand/conduit-plugin-template): A collection of templates.
+*

 # Configuring a Deployment that Includes Third Party Plugins